aaron-grau/curic/react/homeworks/questions/stores.md

   module.exports = RatesStore;
 ```

-To test that your code works, throw your store on the window and call these methods directly from the devtools console
+To test that your code works, throw your store on the window and call the above methods directly from the devtools console.
+Here's how:
-  * set `window.RatesStore = RatesStore` in `rates_store.js`, then you can run `RatesStore.fetchRates("USD")` from the browser terminal
+  * In `widget.jsx`, require `ratesStore.js` and set `window.RatesStore = RatesStore`
+  * now you can run `RatesStore.fetchRates("USD")` from the browser terminal
+  * when you're done testing, remove the `RatesStore` from the window

 ## Phase 2: Refactor `Widget` Component